This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 If you want to be a little more comfortable, like having access to an indoor toilet and showers, then pitching your tent at a campsite might be your best option.
 You’ll have to pay a fee, but it will still be cheaper than a hotel room.
 And if you don’t have a tent then a lot of campgrounds have small cabins you can stay in.

-Hostels aren’t really a big thing in Norway.
-They do exist but even a bed in a dorm is quite expensive so I would rather spend a bit more money and get a hotel room.
-Especially if I’m traveling with someone.
 Hotels are definitely not cheap but they aren’t as expensive as you might think.
 Nice hotels in Norway are about how much you would expect to pay for a nice hotel in a lot of places in Western Europe.
+They average around $150 a night.

 During this trip, we mixed it up between hotels and campsite cabins.
 If we were to travel in Norway for a longer period of time we would definitely bring a tent.